yuu6148/NonGKI_Kernel_Build/README_EN.md

 **LXC_ENABLE** - (Experimental ⚠) Enable automated kernel support for LXC/Docker (true or false).

 **HAVE_NO_DTBO** - (Experimental ⚠) If your kernel does not provide a dtbo.img but your device uses an A/B partitioning scheme with a dtbo partition, you can enable this option (true).
 The default is false.
+**HAVE_NO_DTBO_TOOL** - (Experimental ⚠) After enabling the previous option, you can choose to enable this one to use a safer method for generating dtbo.img.

 **ROM_TEXT** - Used in the final filename of the compiled kernel to indicate which ROM it is compatible with.